hjklqw/CSS3-Animation-Demo/README.md

 ## Installation

-Simply clone or download the repository and run `src/LoginPage.html`.
+No installation is needed; you can view the animation at https://hjklqw.github.io/CSS3-Animation-Demo/, or simply clone or download the repository and run `index.html`.

 ## Features